chakrikaanousha/Predicting_House_Prices-Regression_using_TensorFlow/README.md

-# Predicting_House_Prices-Regression_using_TensorFlow
+# Predicting House Prices: Regression using TensorFlow

-💻Predicting House Prices with Regression using TensorFlow Coursera Project Network
+💻 Coursera Project Network: Predicting House Prices with Regression using TensorFlow

-# Evaluting price of Houses by using following features:
+## Evaluating House Prices Based on the Following Features:

-### Input Featuers
+### Input Features

-1. Year of sale of the House
+1. Year of sale of the house
-2. The age of the house at the time of sale
+2. Age of the house at the time of sale
-3. Distance from city center
+3. Distance from the city center
 4. Number of stores in the locality
-5. The latitude
+5. Latitude
-6. The longitude
+6. Longitude

-## STEPS:
+## Steps:

-### 1. Importing Libraries
+1. Importing Libraries:
-List of libraries imported:

-  Tensorflow

-  pandas

-  matplotlib.pyplot

-  utils
+   - TensorFlow
+   - Pandas
+   - Matplotlib.pyplot
+   - Utils

-  sklearn.model_selection --> train_test_split
+   - Sklearn.model_selection: train_test_split

-  tensorflow.keras.models --> Sequential
+   - Tensorflow.keras.models: Sequential

-  tensorflow.keras.layers --> Dense, Dropout
+   - Tensorflow.keras.layers: Dense, Dropout

-  tensorflow.keras.callbacks --> EarlyStopping, LambdaCallback
+   - Tensorflow.keras.callbacks: EarlyStopping, LambdaCallback

-2. Importing Data
+2. Importing Data:
+   - Data imported from a CSV file using the Pandas library.

-3. Data Normalization
+3. Data Normalization:
+   - Apply Z-score normalization to obtain normalized values and bring features into the same range.

-4. Creating Training and Testing Sets
+4. Creating Training and Testing Sets:
+   - Splitting the given data into training and testing sets using the Tensorflow library's split function.

-5. Create Model
+5. Create Model:
+   - Building a model using the Sequential library from Keras, consisting of 3 layers and 1 hidden layer.

-6. Model Training
+6. Model Training:
+   - Training the model using the training data, utilizing a loss function and optimizer.

-7. Predictions
+7. Predictions:
+   - Validating the predictions and evaluating accuracy with the results.

+## License:
+All rights belong to Coursera.